IEntin/ClientServer/docs/README.md

 #### Notice:

-if libcryptopp.a was not found rerun 'sudo ./makeCrypto.sh '

-Clone the project, run './makeCrypto.sh <Crypto++ zip file name>'.\
-This script will download requested source and build the library in /usr/local directory,\
-one has to be a superuser to do that,current source is cryptopp890.zip.\
-Then run deploy.sh script in the project root.\
+libcryptopp.a is now recreated by make if necessary.\
+No need to run makeCrypto.sh manually.

+...

-Run './makeCrypto.sh -h' and './deploy.sh -h' to see the details.\
+Run './deploy.sh' in the project root, './deploy.sh -h' for details.

 Crypto file .cryptoKey.sec is created by the server and must be distributed\
 securely to the clients after server startup but before clients started.\
 Script copyCryptoKey.sh can be used to distribute the key to clients after server startup.\